nguyensjsu/fa18-202-tech-warriors/Gameofwarriors/jainsupriya_SprintJournal.md

 What I did since the last daily scrum:

-1)Identified and added charachters for the game.
+1) Identified and added charachters for the game.
-2)Displayed scores, lives,levels and coins collcted on the screen.
+2) Displayed scores, lives,levels and coins collcted on the screen.
-3)Identified observer pattern for updating scores, life and level.
+3) Identified observer pattern for updating scores, life and level.
-4)Started implementation for observer pattern.
+4) Started implementation for observer pattern.

 What do I plan to do this week: